mdmasumdu/Your-event-manager/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

 <i>Write your explanation here</i>
-The function is returning the string `Hi there and the value of name parameter.
+-The function is returning the string `Hi there and the value of name parameter.
 As no value was given for the name parameter it will return the string and undefined

 </p>
 </details>